No clear frontrunner for 2020 Games: IOC report

 LONDON Argentina are close to resolving a row that could have seen the former world champions suspended, FIFA president Gianni Infantino said on Thursday.

-An International Olympic Committee report on the three cities wanting to host the 2020 Summer Olympics indicated there was no clear favourite among the bids from Madrid, Tokyo and Istanbul.
+An International Olympic Committee report on the three cities hoping to host the 2020 Summer Olympics indicated there was no clear favourite among the bids from Madrid, Tokyo and Istanbul as the race entered its closing stages.

+Three months ahead of the vote to decide the winning bid, an evaluation commission report drafted after visits to the cities earlier this year and released on Tuesday had all three hopefuls locked in a dead-heat.

+According to the report the struggling Spanish economy was of no risk to Madrid, security in Turkey did not threaten Istanbul's chances and Tokyo's low public support was offset by praise for a solid bid and financial strength.

 "In presenting this technical report, the 2020 Evaluation Commission wishes to record that the projects of the three candidate cities are of a high quality and that each city offers a unique approach to organising the Games," the IOC said.

-The winning city will be selected at the 125th IOC Session in Buenos Aires in September.
-The report comes before a crucial meeting in Lausanne on July 3-4 when the bid cities will present their plans to the entire membership of the IOC.

-Unlike past evaluation commission reports, there was no rating of the bid cities or overall summary which could point to a frontrunner in the race to host the world's biggest multi-sport event.

-Istanbul, bidding for the fifth time in the last six votes, received a thumbs-up for government backing, wide public support and its capability to deliver construction for the Games on time.
+Istanbul, bidding for the fifth time in the last six votes, received a thumbs-up for government backing, wide public support and the capability of delivering construction for the Games on time.

-Travel times to venues, however, were rated as somewhat optimistic given the city's traffic issues but Istanbul has also significantly improved public transportation in the past 20 years.
+Travel times to venues, however, were seen as somewhat optimistic given the large city's traffic issues.

-"We are very delighted with this report," bid chief Hasan Arat said in a conference call.
-"When you look at all our five bids this is the best.

-"The report has highlighted many of our key assets, in particular, our robust and proven delivery solution and the significant government, private sector and general public support for the Games."

-The report was drafted before nationwide protests against the government of Prime Minister Tayyip Erdogan.
-During unrest since late May police have used force against campaigners opposed to plans to redevelop a central Istanbul park.
+The report was drafted before the start of nationwide protests against the government of Prime Minister Tayyip Erdogan.
+The unrest began at the end of May when police used force against campaigners opposed to plans to redevelop a central Istanbul park.

-"I don't think it (protests) will continue for a long time because their message is very well received," said Arat.
-"There have been some pictures which we did not want to see.
-But it happened and we look forward to a better Turkey, better understanding, better democracy."

-The report noted the country could successfully safeguard the Games despite security problems with neighbouring Syria and the Kurdistan Workers Party (PKK) guerrillas.
+The report noted the country could successfully safeguard the event despite security problems with neighbouring Syria and the Kurdistan Workers Party (PKK) guerrillas.

-The issue of the Turkey protests and the police crackdown are expected to be talking points at July's Lausanne meeting.
+The issue of the Turkey protests are expected to be a talking point at the Lausanne meeting.

-Tokyo, which failed to beat Rio de Janeiro for the right to host the 2016 Olympics, has already created a $4.5 billion reserve fund for the Games, a major asset in its bid, the IOC said.
+Tokyo, which failed to land the 2016 Olympics, has already created a $4.5 billion reserve fund for the Games, a major asset in its bid, the IOC said.

 "Despite a significant construction programme, the Commission is confident that work could be completed on time and that Tokyo has the necessary financial strength to do so through the TMG's "Hosting Reserve Fund" of $4.5 billion, earmarked for venue construction," it said.

-"We are proud that the report confirms our bid's very strong technical excellence, which offers certainty in uncertain times for sport," said Tokyo bid leader Tsunekazu Takeda, who is also an IOC member.
-"There can be no doubt that we will deliver and offer the IOC a strong partnership."
+The Japanese capital, however, is lagging behind both its rivals in public support.

-Madrid won high marks for its compact bid in its third straight attempt to land the Games, with no major investment in venues or transport needed due to the city's existing infrastructure.
+Madrid won high marks for its compact bid in its third straight attempt to land the Games, with no major investment in transport needed due to the city's existing infrastructure.

-Spain's economic recession also represented no major risk to the Games should the city be selected, the IOC said.
+Spain's current economic recession also represented no major risk to the Games should the city be picked, the IOC said.

 LONDON Argentina are close to resolving a row that could have seen the former world champions suspended, FIFA president Gianni Infantino said on Thursday.